1. How do I prepare for camp?

 The selection of a wizarding world name is the first step in creating a completely unique, dimensional "character" that your child will play for the whole week of Frogwarts.
 (It also allows us to post some of the really cool photos of Frogwarts wizards in ACTION during camp, without worrying about identity.)

 Most of the time, wizard names are selected from mythical characters or heroes from many different cultures ... or even just a made-up name that reflects some aspect of the student's personality, philosophy, or aspirations.
 Maybe an animal that has qualities that the student wants to emulate or already possesses.
 Most wizard campers keep the same name from one year to the next, but not all.

 NO one will play the roles of Harry, Ron, or Hermione from the Harry Potter books, so don't choose one of those names.

-3. Is Frogwarts just a one-week summer school?
+3. Is Frogwarts just a summer school?

 Aha!
 Frogwarts kids learn a lot!
 Much of the curriculum has been inspired by Gifted and Talented curriculum -- which is often more interesting than regular school, unfortunately -- but since students are not graded per se, they are motivated by the FUN of learning rather than traditional "consequences."

 Well, no. House Points at Frogwarts are reserved for demonstrations of the core objectives of Wizardry camp: Creativity, Compassion, Courage, Team "house" Spirit, Kindness, and ...
 Quidditch.
 At Frogwarts, we don't award one house for the most points; instead we have seperate awards for the winning house of Quidditch games, table inspection (cleanup after meals) and the dance contest!
 This offers more opportunities for houses to win awards.